 Life as a Doctor in Rural Kansas Luncheon

-This annual event, typically held in March, brings outstanding doctors from our rural Kansas communities to the University of Kansas Medical Center's campus to share their experiences practicing medicine, and living, in a rural community.
-The event is simulcast on the Wichita and Salina campuses, and lunch is provided in all three locations.
+This annual event, typically held in the spring, brings outstanding physicians and other health care advocates from rural Kansas to the University of Kansas Medical Center (KUMC) to share their experiences practicing medicine, and living, in a rural community.
+The event is for KUMC students and faculty and is simulcast on the Wichita and Salina campuses.

 Kansas Career Opportunities (KCO)

 KCO is an annual health care career fair held each fall in Wichita and Kansas City.
 KCO provides an opportunity for resident physicians, health care job seekers and students to network with health care employers from all across Kansas.